teal-language/tl/docs/tutorial.md

-The data in your program has types: Lua is a high-level language, so each piece of data stored in the memory of the Lua virtual machine has a type: integer, number, string, function, boolean, userdata, thread, nil or table.
+The data in your program has types: Lua is a high-level language, so each piece of data stored in the memory of the Lua virtual machine has a type: number, string, function, boolean, userdata, thread, nil or table.

 Your program is basically a series of manipulations of data of various types.
 The program is correct when it does what it is supposed to do, and that will